 Gamers have thirsted for a realistic, seriously challenging, zombie-packed, post-apocalyptic game done right for years.
-Games like L4D2 never get old but with the advances in game engines and gaming technology, the time is right for a different experience.
+Games like L4D2 and Project Zomboid never get old but with the advances in game engines and gaming technology, the time is right for a different experience.
 Through a massive list of customization options and features, stunning landscapes, versatile gameplay, and developer communication, Dead Matter might just quench our thirsts.

 Dead Matter Game Features

 Finally, a game presents us with a true opportunity to live out our realistic post-apocalypse fantasies.
 Board up a gas station for safety.
 Customize vehicles into even deadlier zombie slaying machines in the mechanic shop.
 Enjoy a little piece of home and barricade a house to haul up in on those long terrifying nights.
 Or, find a loot-filled warehouse to make your home base and customize gear in.
 The choice is yours in Dead Matter, the story is yours to make and trying to survive is going to be more real than ever.
 Check out some of the main game features below that really make Dead Matter stand out.
 Also, find further details on the Kickstarter.

 - Massive 400km2 map of Alberta, Canada

 - Offline mode with no internet connection required

 - Claimable and customizable buildings including houses, gas stations, and warehouses

 - Between 60-100 players on official servers with no hardcap on dedicated servers